Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 ## 8. Technology
 - [AI Fairness 360](https://github.com/Trusted-AI/AIF360).
-- This version of the Bias & Disparity Detection Engine uses a set of python programs with a Flask front end and APIs for organnizations to provide metamodel and instance to be assessed for systemic disparities and biased outcomes.
+-This version of the Bias & Disparity Detection Engine uses a set of python programs with a Flask front end and APIs for organizations to provide metamodel and instance to be assessed for systemic disparities and biased outcomes.
-- The APIs will enable specification of a steps in a structured process, and to provide sets of data to be a analyzed.
+-The APIs will enable specification of a steps in a structured process, and to provide sets of data to be a analyzed.
 Python code is used to generate both unbiased and biased data in order to simulate outcomes for a given metamodel.
-- Additional security controls cna be added to allow organizations to assess only their own data.
+-Additional security controls can be added to allow organizations to assess only their own data.
-- Hooks are provided into one or more IBM Cloud AI offerings such that unstructured data can be uploaded for analysis using the chosen training method.
+-Hooks are provided into one or more IBM Cloud AI offerings such that unstructured data can be uploaded for analysis using the chosen training method.
 This will enable adopters of the code base to provide keys that will enable use of a trial or production version of the AI offering and to provide training.
-- IBM Carbon Framework used with Github Pages (likely Gatsby) to provide content for developers.
+-IBM Carbon Framework used with Github Pages (likely Gatsby) to provide content for developers.
-- Existing python scripts were enhanced to provide general way to identify the set of data with number of steps and the labels for the steps
+-Existing python scripts were enhanced to provide general way to identify the set of data with number of steps and the labels for the steps
-- Created a flask application with a front end to give developers specs for metamodel
-- Jupyter Notebooks and D3 Visualization Library using
+-Created a flask application with a front end to give developers specs for metamodel -Jupyter Notebooks and D3 Visualization Library using

 ## 9. Vision
--  Aditional selected AI Fairness 360 features  may be integrated into the BDDE to provide an automated front end for selected AI Fairness 360 algorithms.
+-Additional selected AI Fairness 360 features may be integrated into the BDDE to provide an automated front end for selected AI Fairness 360 algorithms.
-- Future version may include privacy preserving features, as well as guidance in Github pages and the readme.
+-Future version may include privacy preserving features, as well as guidance in Github pages and the readme.
-- GraphQL for integrating data sets from multiple organizations may also be explored for integration.
+-GraphQL for integrating data sets from multiple organizations may also be explored for integration.
 This likely will be a contributed feature or a different standard or way of providing aggregated queries may be selected.
 Due to time constraints, IBM Blockchain was not included in this version of BDDE structure but there is vast potential for integrating blockchain

 ## 10. Getting Started -